Skip to content

 Keep the runner in your template repository or internal tooling so other projects can copy it verbatim.
 Use runners.register_alias("xxd-hexdump", "xxd") when you prefer a more descriptive name in frontmatter.

-• Pair the runner with fixtures that download or generate binary artefacts before each test.
+• Pair the runner with fixtures that download or generate binary artifacts before each test.

 • Use directory-level test.yaml files or per-test frontmatter to set inputs: when the runner should read data from a different directory than the project default.

-• Extend the runner to emit *.diff artefacts when the hexdumps diverge.
+• Extend the runner to emit *.diff artifacts when the hexdumps diverge.

 • Review the test framework reference to explore additional runner hooks and helpers.